Cloud Service >> Knowledgebase >> General >> What is DNS Propagation?

 What is DNS Propagation?

-DNS propagation is the period for DNS servers to transmit changes to a DNS record across the internet.
+What is DNS propagation?
+DNS name server propagation is the period during which DNS servers transmit changes to a DNS record across the Internet.

 ISP and time-to-live (TTL) settings determine individual users' DNS propagation time, which governs how long DNS servers store cached information and the domain's registrar.
 When working on an enterprise scale with an authoritative DNS provider, DNS propagation time is governed by how rapidly the provider can propagate changes throughout its worldwide infrastructure.